margelo/react-native-release-profiler/README.md

 Finally a reliable way to profile our apps.
 No more false-positives or findings issues that are only present in debug build.

+## Need some help with performance issues?

+If have any problems with performance feel free to reach out to us at `hello@margelo.io`.
+We will make your app faster than any of its competitors.

 ## Installation

 ```sh